 Computer science and information technology are two of the hottest degree specializations in the market.
 Even with the new demand for this type of training, some may still wonder, “Is a computer science degree worth it?”
 A computer science degree can open many doors in a variety of industries.
-Many people with computer science degrees work in government, hospitals, financial institutions, education, management firms, marketing agencies and other areas.
+Many people with computer science degrees work in government, hospitals, financial institutions, education, management firms, marketing agencies, and other areas.
 A number of individuals with a computer science degree also go on to start their own private firms.
-If you’re wondering if an information technology degree worth it, the answer is yes.
+If you’re wondering if an information technology degree is worth it, the answer is yes.
 This specialized degree creates opportunities and can adapt to almost any scenario.

 What Can I Do with a Computer Science Degree?